The North Central Waterwatch Program aims to increase the knowledge and skills of community, supporting them to become custodians of local waterways.

 Each year the Waterwatch Victoria hosts Saltwatch Week.
 Community and schools from all over Victoria can learn about the effects of salinity on waterways in their local catchment by collecting local water samples and testing with a salinity metre to determine salt content.

 Schools play an important role in delivering sustainable messages to our future generations.
-As Catchment Management Authorities we have collaborated to bring you support for delivering natural resource management topics in the classroom.

 Our region is packed with an abundance of diverse natural attractions, from forested national parks to waterfalls, gorges, slow meandering waterways and wetlands of international significance.
 Our backyard is home to a teeming assortment of flora and fauna, some of which are found no where else.